jghauser/kitty-runner.nvim/README.md

 ## TODO

-- First time the commands are run should spawn the terminal AND run the commands
+- Find a non-hacky way of running a command *and* spawning the terminal on first invocation
 - Improve code legibility and comments
+- Documentation